Top 10 Low Thyroid Symptoms Explained + Your next steps

 Having LOW thyroid function in your body results in weight gain.

-Other terms used for this condition include: underactive thyroid, low thyroid function and hypothyroidism.
+Other terms used for this condition include an underactive thyroid, low thyroid function, and hypothyroidism.

 All of these terms are meant to imply that your body does not have enough thyroid hormone in circulation.